 The process of IMF lending

 Upon request by a member country, IMF resources are usually made available under a lending “arrangement,” which may, depending on the lending instrument used, stipulate specific economic policies and measures a country has agreed to implement to resolve its balance of payments problem.
 The economic policy program underlying an arrangement is formulated by the country in consultation with the IMF and is in most cases presented to the Fund’s Executive Board in a “Letter of Intent” and is further detailed in the annexed “Memorandum of Understanding”.
 Once an arrangement is approved by the Board, IMF resources are usually released in phased installments as the program is implemented.
-Some arrangements provide strong-performing countries with a one-time up-front access to IMF resources and thus not subject to the observance of policy understandings.
+Some arrangements provide strong-performing countries with a one-time up-front access to IMF resources and thus not subject to policy understandings.

 IMF lending instruments